canonical/ubuntu-packaging-guide/getting-set-up.rst

     $ ssh-keygen -t rsa

 The default file name usually makes sense, so you can just leave it as it is.
-For security purposes, it's highly recommended that you use a passphrase.
+For security purposes, it is highly recommended that you use a passphrase.

 Set up pbuilder